veraDanilova/ocr_post-correction_RESOURCEFUL-2025/README.md

-# PPost-OCR Correction of Historical German Periodicals using LLMs
+# Post-OCR Correction of Historical German Periodicals using LLMs

 This repository contains the scripts used for the paper **"Post-OCR Correction of Historical German Periodicals using LLMs"** (Danilova & Aangenendt, 2025), accepted at the RESOURCEFUL workshop of NoDaLiDa-2025.
 The csv files with the evaluation results will be uploaded here soon.